 In a relationship or an affair, there are two possible interpretations.
 You’re deeply in love, but you shouldn’t forget to care for yourself.
 While you and your partner form a great couple, neglecting your personal needs and desires can lead to coldness and passivity.

-Simply let what has already formed blossom, without trying to control things.
+Simply let what has already formed blossom without trying to control things.
+This card signifies a truly intimate relationship, almost an unspoken connection, which can be both platonic and romantic.

 It refers to falling in love with the idea of love itself, or to the desire of the forbidden, that which we cannot have.
 If that be the case, consider the complications and consequences of wanting such a relationship.
 Your heart will know the answer.

-What does the High Priestess mean in Friendship?
+What does the High Priestess Tarot Card mean in Friendship?

 Concerning friends and family, the High Priestess brings very positive energy, caring, and affection.
 She represents unconditional love and wanting what’s best for the other.
 Her wisdom is to know when to be silent and listen, and when to offer advice.